altunixon/wips/lns/altina_ln/ASP-133-Chapter_3_The_Battle_of_Aroe_Maroe.md

 "Retard!!
 There’s a lake behind us!"<br/>
 They weren’t deployed near the lake at the start.
 But the soldiers who had grasped the situation backed away on their own, and the units at the back were almost pushed into the lake.<br/>
 Even though the soldiers were lightly armoured, they would drown if they fell into the water.
 This was different from swimming in the lake during the summer.<br/>
-The other staff officers said:
+The other staff officers said:<br/>
 "Retrograde to the east!"<br/>
 They were cut off to the west by the river, but to their east were plains.
 And if they moved a bit further, they would reach the fort.<br/>
 Let’s go back to the fort and reorganize— such a consensus formed.<br/>
 But they couldn’t do so.<br/>
 "The path is blocked by the cavalry from the Fourth Army!"<br/>
-When he heard this report, Dorval lashed out:
+When he heard this report, Dorval lashed out:<br/>
 "What the hell are they doing?!"<br/>
 "I don’t know either…"<br/>
 He was just a messenger.<br/>
-A staff officer suddenly realized:
+A staff officer suddenly realized:<br/>
 "Speaking of which, that strategist was the one who deployed us as the reserves…"<br/>
 Dorval stamped the ground violently.<br/>
 "He planned for this right from the beginning!?
 That despicable brat!!"<br/>
 No clear orders were issued out.<br/>
-"The front ranks have engaged the enemy!】, the battle reports continued to pour in.<br/>
+"The front ranks have engaged the enemy!", the battle reports continued to pour in.<br/>
 The chaos was about to cause a rout— there was such a possibility, but these weren’t weak soldiers.<br/>
 They were regulars in the Belgaria Empire.<br/>
 And the bulk of them were veterans.<br/>